What Should I Consider Before Signing A Contract?

-- Pest and building. condition
+- Building and pest condition

 - Finance condition

-These must be correctly set out in the contract before you sign
+These must be correctly set out in the contract before you sign.

-In most cases, the buyer has to secure finance to pay for the property before the purchase can be completed in full
+In most cases, the buyer has to secure finance to pay for the property before the purchase can be completed in full.

 Time also must be allowed for the conveyancing lawyers to carry out searches on the property once the sale is unconditional.
 These need to be returned in advance of the settlement date.
 The results of these searches can take as long as fourteen days to be completed.